craggoo/Calculator/README.md

 Calculator project on Odinproject

-The calculator cannot do different operations at the same time.

-For example, 5*6/7 will not output the right answer, but calculating 5*6 then dividing that answer by 7 will output the right answer.

-You can chain together as many calculations as you want as long as they are all using the same operator
+The calculator chain as many operations in a row as you like and will conduct them in the order given

+i.e. 5*6/10+3 would:
+1) multiply 5*6 giving us 30
+2) divide 30/10 giving us 3
+3) and finally add 3 to 3 giving the answer of 6 that we expect